EifelTing/Generous-Teacher/README.md

 # Generous Teacher: Good at distilling Knowledge for Student Learning (IMAVIS 2024)

-This is the official code for "Generous Teacher: Good at distilling knowledge for student learning", accepted by Image and Vision Computing 2024.
+This is the official code for "Generous teacher: Good at distilling knowledge for student learning", accepted by Image and Vision Computing 2024.

 Paper link: [Click Here](https://doi.org/10.1016/j.imavis.2024.105199)